oisdk/team-software-project/backend/README.rst

 External Documentation
 ----------------------

-For developers interested in contributing to the project fronend, see the `frontend README <../frontend/README.md>`_ and `contributing document <../CONTRIBUTING.md>`_ .
+For developers interested in contributing to the project frontend, see the `frontend README <../frontend/README.md>`_ and `contributing document <../CONTRIBUTING.md>`_.

 Table of Contents
 =================